 NHS Health Scotland are committed to improving the reach of all the Scottish screening programmes.
 We aim to make all public information as accessible as possible and we facilitate opportunities for key stakeholders to work together to address the barriers to screening.

 In 2017 NHS Health Scotland ran a screening and inequalities event.
-The can download a brochure and presentations from the event page.
+You can download a brochure and presentations from the event page.

 Local and national action

 We produce information for the public on each of the screening programmes.
 Information for the public is available on NHS inform.

 All our public information is available in Urdu, Chinese and Polish and in an easy-read format.
 We are happy to consider requests for other languages and formats by emailing email@example.com.